haoliri0/SymFT_Test/README.md

 - `C` is the concrete Clifford frame.
 - `A` is the active virtual subsystem, represented by the dense vector `alpha`.
-- `D` is the dormant subsystem, represented by symbolic stabilizer signs.
+- `D` is the dormant subsystem, always in zeros.
 - `E_A(s)` is the symbolic Pauli frame on active qubits.
-- `x(s)` stores symbolic dormant basis bits.

 Stim qubits are parsed as 0-based qubits.
 Julia arrays are still 1-based, so code that indexes arrays by qubit uses `q + 1` explicitly.